Study smarter, not harder

 Mineral pattern

 We often take our brains for granted.
-But understanding how they work, and when they're at their most effective, can help us be more productive at work.
-Read Emma Sue Prince’s blog Understanding your brain will change the way you work.
+But understanding how they work, and when they're at their most effective, can help us be more productive at work, and in exams.
+Read this Train your brain page to identify revision strategies that work for you.